ec-jrc/re3gistry/README.md

 ## Missing features

 * Cache of the elements in the dropdowns of the application.
-* Some formats available in the old version of the Re3gistry:
+* Improvements on the cache of the data API.
-    * RDF/XML
-    * ATOM
-    * Re3gistry XML
-    * CSV